-Notice: State College Area School District Real Estate Tax Bills will be mailed by July 16, 2012
+Notice: State College Area School District Real Estate Tax Bills will be mailed July 1, 2017

 Due Dates for payment of the school real estate tax bills are as follows: